Post job

 An Associate Retailer is responsible for keeping the sales area up to standard and assisting customers while inside the store's premises.
 Most of the tasks revolve around keeping items on shelves clean and well-organized, greeting and offering assistance to customers, responding to inquiries and locating products, and even providing suggestions or recommendations when necessary and in adherence to the store's policies and regulations.
 In other stores and retail outlets, the Associate Retailer may also process payments and returns while still putting importance to customer satisfaction.

-There are some key differences in responsibilities as well.
-For example, a merchandising associate responsibilities require skills like "visual standards," "visual displays," "customer satisfaction," and "pallets."
+There are some key differences in the responsibilities of each position.
+For example, merchandising associate responsibilities require skills like "visual standards," "visual displays," "customer satisfaction," and "pallets."
 Meanwhile a typical associate retailer has skills in areas such as "retail store," "math," "work ethic," and "good time management."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A customer service retail associate is responsible for providing the highest customer service for the store's customers by responding to their inquiries and concerns and recommending them goods and services that would fit their needs.
 Customer service retail associates support the marketing campaigns and promotional strategies of the store by offering and demonstrating products to the customers, as well as arranging stock displays, and monitoring the adequacy of inventories.
 They also escalate high-level complaints to management for immediate resolution and assist with product replacement and issuing refunds as needed.

-But both careers also use different skills, according to real merchandising associate resumes.
-While merchandising associate responsibilities can utilize skills like "store management," "visual standards," "visual displays," and "ladders," some cashiers/merchandiser use skills like "planograms," "cash drawers," "front end," and "tidiness."
+Each career also uses different skills, according to real merchandising associate resumes.
+While merchandising associate responsibilities can utilize skills like "store management," "visual standards," "visual displays," and "ladders," cashiers/merchandiser use skills like "planograms," "cash drawers," "front end," and "tidiness."

-When it comes to the differences in education between the two professions, cashiers/merchandiser tend to reach similar levels of education than merchandising associates.
+Average education levels between the two professions vary.
+Cashiers/merchandiser tend to reach similar levels of education than merchandising associates.
 In fact, they're 1.1% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a merchandising associate is likely to be skilled in "cleanliness," "store management," "visual standards," and "visual displays," while a typical customer service retail associate is skilled in "retail environment," "bank deposits," "product line," and "retail store."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a merchandising associate is likely to be skilled in "cleanliness," "store management," "visual standards," and "visual displays," while a typical customer service retail associate is skilled in "retail environment," "bank deposits," "product line," and "retail store."

-Customer service retail associates typically study at similar levels compared with merchandising associates.
+Customer service retail associates earn the highest salary when working in the finance industry, where they receive an average salary of $32,384.
+Comparatively, merchandising associates have the highest earning potential in the manufacturing industry, with an average salary of $33,557.Most customer service retail associates achieve a similar degree level compared to merchandising associates.
 For example, they're 0.0% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.